UMKpp/DZscrap/PRIVACY_POLICY.md

 ---

 ### Contact & Support
-For any questions regarding this policy or the extension source code, please review the repository files or contact the administrator of your self-hosted instance.
+For any questions regarding this policy or the extension source code, please review the repository files.